sahitid/the-failure-report/README.md

 ## 🎨 Design Philosophy

 - **Email-first layout**: Single column, 600px max-width, centered design that mimics actual email newsletters
-- **Minimalist and clean**: Soft cream and yellow tones inspired by The School of Life aesthetic
+- **Dark, raw aesthetic**: Dark grays and charcoal tones that evoke honesty and vulnerability
+- **"Failure-coded" design**: Punchy, not happy—matching the rawness of real student struggles
 - **Compact sections**: Reduced vertical spacing for a scannable, newsletter-style layout
-- **Subtle branding**: Wharton red used sparingly as accent, not as dominant background color
-- **Warm and approachable**: Soft colors, friendly typography, validating without being patronizing
-- **Extended Q&A**: 5 question-answer pairs to provide more value and community wisdom
+- **Bold accent colors**: Penn Red (#A80533) and Penn Blue (#002C77) used for impact
+- **High contrast**: White text on dark backgrounds for readability and emotional weight
+- **Extended Q&A**: Featured question about career path doubts with practical, empathetic response
 - **Mobile-responsive**: Looks great on all devices

 ## 🚀 Getting Started